rackerlabs/design-system/_component_design/radio-buttons.md

 ## When to use

-Use radio buttons in the following situations:
+Use radios in the following situations:

 - When the user can select from two or more mutually exclusive options.
 If the user can select multiple options, use [checkboxes]({{site.baseurl}}/components/checkboxes.html) instead.
 - When the user needs to answer a question or wants to change a control panel setting.
-Do not use radio buttons to trigger another process or workflow.
+Do not use radios to trigger another process or workflow.

 {% endcolumn %}